Andrea M. Darcy

 It takes a real commitment to being honest about your feelings and past to move beyond a fear of abandonment.
 It’s recommended to seek the help of a counsellor or psychotherapist who can provide a safe and supportive space for such exploration.
 He or she can encourage you to try new ways of relating to others that don’t reenact old patterns but instead move you towards the real intimacy and connection you desire.

 Would you like help with your fear of abandonment?
-Harley Therapy offers expert counsellors and psychotherapists in London, UK, as well as worldwide via Skype.
+Harley Therapy offers expert counsellors and psychotherapists in London, UK, as well as worldwide via online therapy.

 Question we didn’t answer?
 Post below.